Need a break from the big city? View 42-hour itineraries from 13 cities.More

 Founded in 1495 by Columbus, La Vega is the site of one of the oldest settlements in the New World.
 You may find the tour of the ruins of the original settlement, Old La Vega, rewarding.
 About 3 miles (5 km) north of La Vega is Santo Cerro (Holy Mount), site of a miraculous apparition of the Virgin and therefore many local pilgrimages.
 The Convent of La Merced is here, and the views of

-Crowds sit in bleachers erected along the parade route or join the organized, costumed groups who are the official marchers.
-Costumes can be lavish, heavy, and wildly decorated—otherworldly, even.La Vega is known for its distinctively haunting devil masks.
-These creations are intricate, fanciful gargoyles painted in surreal colors; spiked horns and cows' teeth (once real but now simulated) lend an eerie authenticity.
-Several artisans work in dark, cramped studios throughout the area, their skills having been passed down for generations.
+the Cibao Valley are breathtaking.
+The town's remarkable Concepción de la Vega Church was constructed in 1992 to commemorate the 500th anniversary of the discovery of America.
+The unusual modern Gothic style—all curvaceous concrete columns, arches, and buttresses—is striking.La Vega is also celebrated for its Carnival, featuring haunting devil masks.
+These papier-mâché creations are intricate, fanciful gargoyles painted in surreal colors; spiked horns and real cows' teeth lend an eerie authenticity.
+Several artisans work in dark, cramped studios throughout the area; their skills have been passed down for generations.